Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 Transport vehicles help infantry move rapidly across the map.
 They’re the lightest type of vehicle and should be used to deploy infantry in new areas or flank enemies.If you’re using transports, remember to keep an eye out for enemies, as you’ll be less protected.

-When you get close to a vehicle, Enter it by pressing E on PC or using the square or X button on controllers.
 Vehicles must be unoccupied or have enough seats available for you to enter them.On certain maps, you can also deploy into vehicles from the map deployment screen.

 You can choose to deploy within a vehicle from your team’s HQ zone.
 Select an available vehicle to enter it.